KRTechnology/kimberly-ryan-website/SANITY_SETUP.md

 ✅ **Real-time content updates** without redeployment
 ✅ **Hero slides management** with advanced styling options
 ✅ **Trusted companies section** with custom backgrounds and links
+✅ **Event gallery system** with individual event pages and photo lightbox
 ✅ **Client testimonials system** with detailed filtering and pagination
 ✅ **Team member management** for leadership and management sections
 ✅ **Webinar series management** with PDF downloads and video links